UoB-COMSM0166/2026-group-11/README.md

 ## 2.6 Reflection

 Working on the requirements made us realise that the game needed a clearer shape before we could build it properly.
-At the start, we had many ideas, but they were not all equally useful or realistic.
-Defining epics helped us group the project into areas that made sense for our game, such as the **core PvE loop**, **content and balance**, and **combat feedback**, rather than treating every idea as a separate feature.
+At the start, we had many ideas, but they were not all realistic.
+Defining epics helped us group the project into areas that made sense for our game, such as the **core PvE loop**, **content and balance** and **combat feedback**, rather than treating every idea as a separate feature.

-The user stories were also useful because they made us look at the game from more than just the developer’s side.
-For example, a player would care about whether the game is easy to understand, whether tower choices feel meaningful, and whether the difficulty feels fair.
+The user stories were useful because they made us look at the game from more than just the developer’s side.
+A player would care about whether the game is easy to understand, whether tower choices feel meaningful and whether the difficulty feels fair.
 A tester, however, needs something more specific to check.
-This pushed us to write requirements that were closer to real gameplay, such as placing towers on valid positions, upgrading with **gold**, and showing clear win or defeat feedback.
+This pushed us to write requirements that were closer to real gameplay, such as placing towers on valid positions, upgrading with **gold** and showing clear win or defeat feedback.

-Acceptance criteria helped most when our ideas were still vague.
-Instead of saying that “the game should feel balanced”, we had to think about what could actually be observed or tested: enemies should follow the expected path, towers should attack valid targets, upgrades should change tower statistics, and wave data should be adjustable.
-This gave the team a more shared idea of what counted as finished.
+Acceptance criteria helped when our ideas were still vague.
+Instead of saying that “the game should feel balanced”, we had to think about what could actually be observed: enemies should follow the expected path, towers should attack valid targets, upgrades should change tower statistics and wave data should be adjustable.

 One thing we learned is that requirements did not stay fixed after we wrote them.
-Some parts changed once the game became playable, especially tower balance, enemy difficulty and interface clarity.
-This was sometimes frustrating, but it also helped us understand requirements as something that develops with the project, not just a document written at the beginning.
+Tower balance, enemy difficulty and interface clarity all changed once the game became playable.
+This was sometimes frustrating, but it helped us understand requirements as something that develops with the project, not just a document written at the beginning.
 # Design

 The system uses a browser-based single-page architecture built on p5.js.
 The central controller is sketch.js, which manages the p5 lifecycle methods including preload(), setup(), draw(), and mousePressed().
 The game is controlled by a global scene state variable, gameState, which switches between the home screen, comic intro, level selection, and gameplay scene.